uchilaka/cami/README.md

 The `.envrc` (see `.envrc.example`) file should be included for compatibility with other features like `docker compose` and simply sources the `.env.local` file.

+### 2. Check your Yarn version

+If you're still on Yarn `1.x`, you will likely see an error related to that when you start working with the app.

+To setup Yarn `4.x` for this project (this won't affect your `1.x` installation on your system), checkout [this guide](https://yarnpkg.com/getting-started/install).

 ### 2. Install dependencies